brunorijsman/rift-python/doc/negative-only-disaggregation.md

 ### Super-1-1

-As before, we see that the adjacency from super-1-1 to spine-1-1 goes down.
+We see that the adjacency from super-1-1 to spine-1-1 goes down.
 Super-1-1 still has adjacencies to spine-2-1 and spine-3-1, but not to spine-1-1 anymore.

 <pre>